 From Cieza the river runs through small towns and villages like Abarán, Blanca, Ojós, Archena, Ricote and Ulea, all with their own quirks and charm making them well worth a visit.
 You can drive through the whole valley or if an active holiday is what you’re after there are many hiking, horse riding, biking and rafting opportunities.

-The most important wetlands in the Region is home to flamingos and other migratory species, such as albatrosses, herons, or gulls.
+The most important wetlands in the region is home to flamingos and other migratory birds, such as albatrosses, herons, and seagulls.
 A must for birdwatchers!
-The area of the park which is open to the public consists of salt flats, reed beds and pine forests not to mention the three meters high dunes at the beach of Torre Derribada.
+The area of the park which is open to the public consists of salt flats, reed beds and pine forests not to mention the high sand dunes at Torre Derribada beach.
 You can choose to go for a leisurely stroll or jump on a bike.
 There are bikes for rent in Lo Pagán and down by the Baños de Lodo mud baths.

 At the edge of the nature reserve lies a fancy marina called Puerto Marina de las Salinas.
 Here you can go diving, rent a jet ski or yacht or just sit down and enjoy a meal at one of the many restaurants.
-Cafe Cielo is my favorite restaurant in Murcia and I’ve been coming here for over 7 years now.
+Cafe Cielo is my favorite restaurant in Murcia and I’ve been coming here for more than 8 years now.
 Their food is always so fresh and delicious and the view of the impressive yachts coming and going is amazing.

 No visit to Murcia is complete without exploring Cartagena, a beautiful port city where every twist and turn tells a tale about its rich history.
 Thanks to its strategic position on the Costa Calida, Cartagena has been inhabited by several cultures such as Arabs and Romans which all have left their own mark on its cultural heritage.

 Don’t let the winding, narrow road up the mountain discourage you from visiting this interesting place.
-Just follow Google Maps directions and you’ll get there no problem.
-Pack a picnic bag and enjoy a lunch on the roof to one of the best views in the region.
+Just follow Google Maps directions and you’ll get there without problems.
+Pack a picnic bag and enjoy a lunch on the roof with one of the best views in the region.